 “Yeah, Intern,” Pat said, “What the fuck does that even mean?”

-Within the few short weeks Emily Johannsson had been interning with Pat Simkowski in the Crime Scene Investigation office, she’d quickly grown accustomed to his loose and frequent use of the word Fuck.
-Because although is physical appearance bore a striking resemblance to that of Richard Riehle, his mannerisms, demeanor, and especially his language resembled those of Samuel L. Jackson.
+Within the short time Emily Johannsson had been interning with Pat Simkowski in the Crime Scene Investigation office, she’d quickly grown accustomed to his loose and frequent use of the word Fuck.
+Because although his physical appearance bore a striking resemblance to that of Richard Riehle, his mannerisms, demeanor, and especially his language resembled those of Samuel L. Jackson.

 Emily cast curious gazes upon Pat and Dr. Nichols, wondering if she should speak or simply shrug.
 She chose to speak.

-“It means, ‘After this, therefore because of this,’ in Latin,” she said, trying not to sound too brainy.
+“It means, After, therefore because, in Latin,” she said, trying not to sound too brainy.

-“Correct,” Dr. Nichols said, sounding both surprised and unimpressed in the same one-word statement.
+“Correct — or, at least, close enough” Dr. Nichols said, sounding both surprised and unimpressed in the same statement.

 “Look at the big brain on Brett!”
 Pat said with a smile.
 “You a smart mutha fucka!”